tadodev/tadodev.github.io/about.markdown

 When I'm not coding or calculating structural loads, you can find me:
 - 📚 Reading about new technologies and engineering innovations
-- 🌱 Contributing to open-source projects
+- 🌱 Work and badminton date with my amazing senior assosiate HRBP girlfriend
 - ✍️ Writing technical articles and tutorials
 - 🎯 Exploring the intersection of engineering and technology
-- 🌍 Connecting with other professionals making career transitions

 ## Let's Connect